LogFlux Architecture and Data Flow

 2. LogFlux Backend - Hosted Storage and Processing

 The LogFlux Backend is fully managed by LogFlux and handles encrypted log storage, indexing, and retrieval.
-All data remains encrypted at rest - only your clients can decrypt it.
+All data remains encrypted at rest - only your analysis tools can decrypt it.

 Ingestor Service